dxos/dxos/packages/canvas/README.md

 ## Features

+- [ ] Click text with text tool to edit.
 - [ ] Connect handles for links.
 - [ ] Drag to select (and cut).
 - [ ] Fractions for user space coordinates (just round to nearest unit?)